Check out our new cookbook

 Professional cameras have exposure settings that make it easy to control the amount of exposure.
-You can make the photo brighter or less bright using these settings.
+You can make the photo brighter or darker using these settings.

 With a camera, you can fix the problem by exposing for highlights.
 This way, you can see the details in the brightest part of the image.

-All you have to do is slide your finger up and down the screen, and this works for most Android phones too.
+All you have to do is slide your finger up and down the screen; this works for most Android phones too.